ralphbean/slides/slides.v3.md

 🕵 Provide **transparency on the software supply chain**, including both what makes up the software and how it was built.

-TODO EMOJI
-Help teams ensure their software **meets their own expectations** by providing functional integration test capabilities.
+✅ Help teams ensure their software **meets their own expectations** by providing functional integration test capabilities.

 🤝 Provide a way for software teams to **release to destinations under the control other teams** with guarantees that it **meets  the destination teams' expectations**.